ACFPeacekeeper/github-pages/_posts/2024-03-21-Combinatorial-Optimization-Intro.md

 - Whether equations map graphs to lines or to curves: Linear vs. Non-Linear.

 ### Combinatorial Optimization (CO)
-Now knowing the meaning of both Combinatorial (problems) and (mathematical) Optimization, we can define CO as a subfield of Discrete Optimization with the aim of developing algorithms that, given a finite set of variables $X$ and constraints, searches for the maxima or minima of an objective function $f(x)$.
+Now knowing the meaning of both Combinatorial (problems) and (mathematical) Optimization, we can define CO as a subfield of Discrete Optimization with the aim of developing algorithms that, given a finite set of variables $X$ and constraints, searches for the maxima or minima of an objective function $$f(x)$$.

 ## References